klmallory/Dapper.Accelr8/README.md

 # Using the Query Language

- Using the query language is simple, here is an example of pulling a user from a database / domain that has a user table:
+ Using the query language is simple, here is an example of pulling a user from a database / domain that has a user table.
+I'm using Ninject for my dependency injection so you can see how to retreive the repository.

+ var repo = _kernal.Get<IRepository<User>>();
- var user = RepositoryProvider.Current
+ var user = repo.Select(new QueryElement()
+ {
+ 	FieldName = UserColumnNames.UserName.ToString(),
+ 	Operator = Operator.Equals,
+ 	Value = "User1"
+ }).FirstOrDefault();

+Here's an example of pulling the first 10 users with names that match search criteria:

+ var users = repo.Select(new QueryElement()
+ {
+ 	FieldName = UserColumnNames.UserName.ToString(),
+ 	Operator = Operator.Like,
+ 	Value = "Billy"
+ }, 0, 10).FirstOrDefault();

+ the 0 indicates the amount of records to skip, and the 10 indicates the records to take.
+These parameters are executed in SQL.